amitrke/amitrke/README.md

 ### Hi there 👋

+In my free time

+- 🔭 I’m currently working on Simple Mobile and Web Applications.
+- 🌱 I’m currently learning React Native
+- 👯 I’m looking to collaborate on developing free and open source Mobile Apps.
+- 📫 How to reach me: kumar at amit dot app
 <!--
 **amitrke/amitrke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.